githubtraining/training-manual/book/19_git_cherry_pick.md

 Is the commit ID the same as the one you used in the cherry pick command?
 Why or why not?

-> **Warning:** Remember, when using any commands that change history, it's important to make these changes before pushing to GitHub.
+> Remember, when using any commands that change history, it's important to make these changes before pushing to GitHub.
 When you change a commit ID that has been pushed to the remote, you risk creating problems for your collaborators.
+{: .warning}

 ### Oops, I Didn't Mean to Reset